shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 15: Graphs/Step 15.5: Minimum Spanning Tree and Disjoint Set/Swim in Rising Water.md

 - question says that all value in grid are unique and contain values from 0 to n*n - 1
 - return result once ultimate parent of 0,0 and n-1,n-1 become the same
 - using a visited is a recurring pattern - only call union if the neighbor has already been visited
-- TODO: leetCODE is down, run and fix me

 ```java
 class Solution {